julianchurchill/text-adventure-js/README.md

 ## Todo

-                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         - Write some cucumber tests for navigation
+- Include all production tests in the 'wip' cuke target.
+This means we can check the wip doesn't break anything as it's being implemented.
 - Shorten cuke failure backtrace
 - View
   - Write cuke tests to check items are shown
   - Should update actions div when receiving an actions changed event